TimOliver/TOBrowserActivityKit/README.md

 ## License
 Copyright 2014 Timothy Oliver.
 All rights reserved.

-Features logic designed by Satoshi Asano (ninjinkun) for NJKWebViewProgress (https://github.com/ninjinkun/NJKWebViewProgress), also licensed under the MIT License.
-Re-implemented by Timothy Oliver.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the